 As some of the “old guard” players called it a day, so a new crop of exciting, locally produced players came through to spearhead an exciting new era for Peterborough ice hockey and after winning the Knockout Cup in season 2007/2008, the team went on to achieve the unthinkable in 2008/2009, winning all three major honours and, in doing so, delivering the most successful season in the history of Peterborough ice hockey.
 The team most recently won the 2015 Play-Off Championship.

 Based at the Planet Ice Arena in Bretton (PE3 8YN), Phantoms will be competing in the National Ice Hockey League (NIHL) this season.
-The majority of home fixtures are played on Saturday evenings, with a small number played on Sundays and mid-week.
+The majority of home fixtures are played on Sunday evenings, with a small number played on Saturdays and mid-week.
 The regular season starts in September and ends at the prestigious Play-Off Championship Finals in April.

-During the season, Phantoms will be both hosting and visiting teams from Hull, Bracknell, Milton Keynes, Basingstoke, Invicta, Guildford, Swindon, Cardiff, London, Streatham and Sheffield.
+During the season, Phantoms will be both hosting and visiting teams from Hull, Bracknell, Milton Keynes, Basingstoke, Leeds, Swindon, Telford, London and Sheffield.